 International Commercial Litigation (LL.M.)

-The purpose of the Cambridge course in International Commercial Litigation is to examine the law and practice of commercial litigation in England.
-Its objective is to provide a comprehensive, technical knowledge of the subject, combined with a working understanding of its practical, commercial context.
-Special emphasis is placed on matters of strategy and practice, as much as on the law itself, and on the function of litigation procedure as a framework within which parties may settle their differences.
+The purpose of the Cambridge course in International Commercial Litigation is to examine the law and practice of commercial litigation in England, Its objective is to provide comprehensive, technical knowledge of the subject, combined with a working understanding of its practical, commercial context, and examination of underlying issues of principle and policy.
+Special emphasis is placed on matters of strategy and practice, as much as on the law itself, on the function of litigation procdedure as a framework within which parties may settle their differences, and on the importance of litigation risk to cross-border commerce.
 Teaching in the course is practical and interactive.
-Assignments, normally based upon one or two leading cases, will be set in advance of each meeting and supplemented by additional, follow-up reading.
+Assignments, normally based upon one or two leading cases, will be set in advance of each meeting and supplemented by additional, follow-up reading, and small-group classes.

-The structure of the course reflects the consecutive stages of an international commercial dispute.
+The structure of the course reflects the most important features of an international commercial dispute, with particular emphasis on issues concerning jurisdiction and interim relief.
+Both English lawís national rules, and those derived from EU law, are considered.
 The following topics receive special attention:

 - The strategic and practical issues underlying transactional commercial disputes, especially concerning forum selection and choice of law, and the analysis of litigation risk.

 - The jurisdiction of the English Courts, with particular reference to the control of parallel litigation, the effect of jurisdiction agreements, and the identification of the forum conveniens.

 - The grant of injunctive relief, with particular reference to worldwide freezing injunctions, and anti-suit injunctions.